gboes/gboes.github.io/tools/ereader.md

 - very tedious pdf navigation
 - pdf annotations are in a bitmap layer

 I think it is a nicely designed device with good hardware, and much better marketing than Onyx.
-The return was fine as well, I don't know if that would be more complicated for Onyx &nbsp; so if you are on the fence whether eInk is for you at all, and might be more interested in writing than reading, the reMarkable 2 might be worth a shot.
+The return was fine as well, I don't know if that would be more complicated for Onyx &ndash; so if you are on the fence whether eInk is for you at all, and might be more interested in writing than reading, the reMarkable 2 might be worth a shot.

 ## Anticipating disappointments
 I am writing a lot of negative things here, so I should maybe reiterate: you can take _all_ your books with you, into the park, and read in the sun while nothing disturbs your peaceful philosophical thinking!
 It is a dream and I love it.
 But there are a already a number of youtube channels that already give their best to create a hype for eReaders.
 Let me focus on some warnings instead.